-Project management software is also great for time estimates, logging time, and project reports.
+Project management software helps project managers create time estimates, track team member’s work, and project reports.
 Most task management software programs just don’t have that.
 Tasks aren’t usually that urgent or that involved to include time estimates within them.

 The Best Project Management Software is Also Task Management Software